mrmans0n/smart-location-lib/README.md

 ## Geofencing

 We can add geofences and receive the information when we enter, exit or dwell in a Geofence.
-The geofences are defined by a GeofenceModel, and you should use the requestId as a identifier.
+The geofences are defined by a Geofence model, and you should use the requestId as a identifier.

 We can add and remove geofences with a similar syntax as all the others.